 As such, AREF is engaged with the Government, alongside the IA and members of the Property Industry Alliance (PIA), to address these fundamental issues, the threats to the pension system and to the attractiveness of UK real estate as an investment.

-The UK property industry is well-served with many initiatives around diversity and inclusion, both cross-industry and sponsored by individual firms, but there is more to do.
+The UK property industry is well-served with many initiatives around diversity, equity and inclusion, both cross-industry and sponsored by individual firms, but there is more to do.

 This issue will assume greater and greater importance over the coming years as it affects the ways that properties are valued, portfolios are managed and clients are communicated with.